a-schaefers/themelios/README.md

 echo $(echo "\"${DISK_ID}\"")
 done)
 ];

+# The 32-bit host ID of the machine, formatted as 8 hexadecimal characters.
+# You should try to make this ID unique among your machines.
+networking.hostId = "${POOL_HOSTID}";

 # noop elevator recommended.
 # shell_on_fail allows to force import manually in the case of zfs import failure.